 Reheat: Gently reheat on the stovetop, adding a splash of water or broth if it's too thick.

-More Italian sauce recipes
+More incredible sauce recipes for pasta:

 You can also follow along on Pinterest, Facebook, and Instagram!

-You can also find weekly meal plans and budget recipes over on our sister site Savvy Bites.
+You can also find weekly meal plans and budget recipes on our sister site Savvy Bites.

 The Best Pomodoro Sauce